 - Limited capabilities: Hybrid apps depend on plugins to access the built-in features of a device.
 This can be disadvantageous if those plugins are out of date or unreliable.

-- Poor user experience: As the interfaces for both iOS and Android platforms should meet somewhere in the middle.
+- Poor user experience: The interfaces for both iOS and Android platforms should meet somewhere in the middle.
 If you focus too heavily on one platform, the others may provide a worse experience for users.

-- Need for native app developer: Hybrid app development approach can’t handle a range of functional problems that are basic for native apps.
-This means that if businesses demand a fully-functional app, they still need to hire native app developers.
+- Need for native app developer: The Hybrid app development approach can’t handle a range of functional problems that are basic for native apps.
+This means that if businesses demand a fully functional app, they still need to hire native app developers.

 - Push notifications: Though hybrid app push notifications are possible to incorporate (if the app development frameworks support), it is less practical and conducive compared to native apps.
 If content updates are critical to your requirements for an app, you may lose out on a decisive engagement tool when going hybrid.

-Cost to build any hybrid app depends on various aspects including types of the app (mobile game, business, social networking, lifestyle, etc.), platforms (iOS, Android, Windows phone, etc.), design (basic, individual, custom), number of pages, features, and infrastructure.
+The cost to build any hybrid app depends on various aspects including the types of the app (mobile game, business, social networking, lifestyle, etc.), platforms (iOS, Android, Windows phone, etc.), design (basic, individual, custom), number of pages, features, infrastructure, the geographic location of the development team, and the project’s duration…

-On average, the price for developing a hybrid application varies between $5000 and $100,000.
+On average, the price for developing a hybrid application varies between $10,000 and $100,000.
 This is much cheaper than other apps since a single codebase can be used for multiple platforms, making this app type the right fit for all-sized businesses.
+Below are some important considerations that every business needs to take carefully to assess the possible budget for a hybrid app project:

-Hybrid app meaning is commonly understood as a combination of a native app and a web app.
-While this type of app is able to be installed on a mobile device just like a native app, it is technically a web app.
+A hybrid app meaning is commonly understood as a combination of a native app and a web app.
+While this type of app can be installed on a mobile device just like a native app, it is technically a web app.
 When talking about hybrid app development, it’s like building a web app that includes additional native features.
-Most hybrid applications on the marketplace nowadays contain two parts:
+It operates uniquely, blending the versatility of web technologies with the integrated experience of native apps.

 There are a variety of hybrid application development frameworks in the market.
 We’ve separated the wheat from the chaff and here are the top 5 hybrid apps best frameworks you can consider picking.